allenwang-git/MiLAB-Cheetah-Software/user/README.md

-# Instruction when changing Controllers or Robots
+# Instruction of changing Controllers or Robots

 There are several different controllers for Cheetah robot in this dir.
 For example, **MiLAB_Controller** is a MPC-WBC controller, and **MiLAB_JPos_Controller** is a joint PD controller.
 Please noticed that, for different kinds of robots, above controllers